laelsirus/GA-B360M-D3H-CLOVER/README.md

 - change HECI to IMEI
 - change MEI to IMEI
 - change ECDV to EC [USB Fix]
-- change UPRW to XPRW [Prevent wake from USB, Fix some USB issues]
+- change UPRW to XPRW [Prevent wake from USB]
-- change GPRW to YPRW [Prevent wake from USB, Fix some USB issues]
+- change GPRW to YPRW [Prevent wake from USB]

 ## Drivers64UEFI